corda/corda/docs/source/api-transactions.rst

 "chains" linking each input back to an original issuance transaction.
 This allows nodes verifying the transaction to "walk the chain" and verify that each input was generated through a valid sequence of transactions.

-.. note:: Corda supports a maximum of 300 inputs for any given transaction.
+.. note:: A transaction supports a maximum of 300 transaction dependencies from inputs.
+More than that will result in the transaction being rejected.

 Output states
 ^^^^^^^^^^^^^